Docker TomEE base image 3.0.0

 Scripts moved

-folder.
+Previously all fixed scripts were stored in the /tmp folder.
 Though this is not ideal, we kept this for consistency

 and backwards compatibility.
-With this major version we've now moved those scripts to a new location in /scripts
+With this major version we've now moved those scripts to a new location in /scripts.

 There are still symlinks to the existing scripts in case they were called.